Responsible sourcing

 - operational, legal and contractual security;

-- responsibility, incorporating the Group’s social and environmental commitments into the purchasing practices.
+- responsibility, incorporating the Group’s social and environmental commitments into the sourcing practices.

 Serving the Group and our customers